-Every once in a while I want something meatless, something that also doesn’t take a lot of time to prepare.
+Every once in a while I want something meatless, something that also doesn’t take a lot of time to prepare like our creamy spinach rice.
 Whether you’ve been at work all day or had a long day at appointments etc., you want to spend as less time in the kitchen as possible.
 This meal that I’m sharing with you today is not only delicious but also doesn’t take too long to prepare or cook.
 If your kids aren’t big fans of spinach, mixed together with Ricotta they might actually enjoy this.
 Today I bring to you our Spinach and Ricotta Stuffed Shells.
 It’ll be a hit with your family and you.

 Yields: 4 servings